This post may contain affiliate links. Please read our disclosure policy.

 How To Make Fettuccine Alfredo

-These step-by-step photos and instructions help you visualize how to make a single serving of fettuccine Alfredo.
+These photos and instructions show you how to make a single serving of fettuccine Alfredo.
 See the recipe below for ingredient amounts and full recipe instructions.

-1. Thicken the Sauce: Reduce heat to medium-low.
-Stir continuously for approximately 3 minutes until you notice the mixture beginning to thicken.
+2. Thicken the Sauce: Reduce the heat to medium-low and stir continuously for about 3 minutes, or until the sauce begins to thicken.

 Expert Tips

-• Cheese Choices: Parmesan is the traditional go-to, but feel free to get creative.
-Swap in cheddar, gruyere, Swiss, or gouda to infuse your Alfredo sauce with different flavors.
+• Switch Up the Cheese: Parmesan is traditional, but feel free to try cheddar, gruyere, Swiss, or gouda for a different flavor.

 Frequently Asked Questions